A localized consensus-based sampling algorithm: Localized consensus-based sampling

-which uses the weighted mean \cref{eq:cbs-approx:mu-w} and weight function \cref{eq:cbs-approx:w}.
-With this preconditioner, the bias of localized CBS can be removed entirely for Gaussian distributions, similarly to the covariances in \cref{sec:lcbs:glob-prec}, with the $\gamma$ value given by \cref{eq:cor:lcbs:gauss:gamma:gamma-Cw}.
-This weighted covariance is interesting for comparison to the \emph{polarized CBS} method discussed in \cref{sec:compare:pcbs}, since $\mathcal C_{\alpha, \lambda \mathcal C(\rho_t)}(\rho; u)$ corresponds to the polarized covariance \cref{eq:compare:pcbs:stat-pol:C} with a Gaussian kernel\footnote{Polarized CBS does not include $\mathcal C(\rho_t)$ in the distance norm, so the correspondence is not perfect.
+\end{enumerate} \Cref{eq:lcbs:loc-prec:C-w} uses the weighted mean and weight function~\cref{eq:cbs-approx:w-and-mu-w}.
+With this preconditioner, the bias of localized CBS can be removed for Gaussian $\pi$, similarly to the covariances in \cref{sec:lcbs:glob-prec}, with the $\gamma$ value given by~\cref{eq:cor:lcbs:gauss:gamma:gamma-Cw}.
+This weighted covariance is interesting for comparison to the \emph{polarized CBS} method discussed in \cref{sec:compare:pcbs}, since $\mathcal C_{\alpha, \alpha\lambda \mathcal C(\rho_t)}(\rho; u)$ corresponds to the polarized covariance~\cref{eq:compare:pcbs:stat-pol:C} with a Gaussian kernel\footnote{Polarized CBS does not include $\mathcal C(\rho_t)$ in the distance norm, so the correspondence is not perfect.
 We add this anisotropy in our covariance weights to ensure affine-invariance (see \cref{sec:lcbs:ai}).} $k(u, v) = \exp(-(2\lambda)^{-1}\norm{u-v}_{\mathcal C(\rho_t)}^2)$.
-Using such a weighted covariance can incur a significant extra computational cost and, in our experiments, does not seem to be needed for good performance of localized CBS.
+Using such a weighted covariance can incur a significant extra computational cost and, in our experiments, does not seem necessary for good performance of localized CBS.